LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 #### OpenCV Defects

-When referring to image process, [openCV](https://opencv.org/) is always recommended as the first choice.
+When referring to the image process, [openCV](https://opencv.org/) is always recommended as the first choice.
 However, we think it's unable to fit into this context.

 Although cv is useful in image and video process, meanwhile, cv almost contains many sophisticated and advanced API, it's astonishing that, *to our best knowledge*, it doesn't include a simple circular image crop function!!!
 Cv can only crop images in a rectangle size or more complexed way (courier crop).
 Neither can it drop a circular image on a canvas.